 Thanks to extensive planning and preparations of our staff and volunteers, and the partnership of all our families and staff, we had an incredibly successful summer in 2021 without a single detected case of COVID-19 – even on our pre-camp screenings.

-If there is a medical reason a camper is ineligible to receive a vaccine, their physician can submit a letter to Eden Village that will be reviewed by an outside medical advisor.
+If there is a medical reason a camper is ineligible to receive a vaccine, their physician can a vaccine exemption request (form provided by camp) that will be reviewed by an outside medical advisor.
 The outside medical advisor will determine whether the medical exemption is valid and appropriate for the camp setting.
 The child will not be able to enroll until and unless an exemption has been granted or the family indicates that their child will comply with the vaccination policy.

 No other exemptions will be considered.

 The safety of your children is our most important priority.
 We will continue to work with our medical advisory board and public health experts to make a plan for camp that is prudent, positive and without unnecessary risks.
 We value and love your children as our own.
 While there are still many details we are working out for the summer, we will keep you informed every step of the way.
-At this time, we are hopeful that many of precautions of 2021 will not be necessary when all campers and staff are fully vaccinated in 2022.
+At this time, all campers are expected to engage in a low-risk period in the week prior to camp, including masking inside and to complete a pre-arrival testing protocol.

 We are offering full refunds for all families who cancel by March 15, 2022 or 30 days after your child’s bunk fills, whichever comes first.